What is CBD?

 Hemp vs. Marijuana

 The terms cannabis, marijuana, and hemp are often used in relation to CBD.
 It is important to understand that the plant Cannabis Sativa has two primary species, hemp, and marijuana.
-Both contain CBD, but there’s a much higher percentage in hemp, which also has a very low (less than 0.3%) level of THC compared to marijuana.
+Both contain CBD, but there’s a much higher percentage of CBD in hemp, which also has a very low (less than 0.3%) level of THC compared to marijuana.

 Health Benefits of CBD Oil